 The wild natural beauty and exotic landscape of Balos beach will blow you away!
 Just imagine white and pink sand blending into bright turquoise waters, surrounded by a breathtaking natural landscape… If this scenery isn’t enough for you to start daydreaming, we don’t know what it is!

-Reality is that Balos beach gets very crowded in July and August.
+The reality is that Balos beach gets very crowded in July and August.
 So, if you’re someone who prefers quiet beaches, the best months to visit Balos beach are May and September.

 The most common way to reach Balos beach is by a small boat, as there’s only a bad dirt road leading to the beach.
 If you are a hiking lover, you can follow the hiking path to the beach, starting from Kaliviani village.